univai-community/ControllingComplexity/README.md

-# Overfitting and Regularization: Basic Concepts of Machine Learning
+# Controlling Complexity: Overfitting and Regularization: Basic Concepts of Machine Learning

 This workshop has 2 aims.
 It (a)aims to introduce the basic concepts of machine learning and (b)utilize these concepts in choosing a machine learning model.